 North Atlantic hurricanes are a major driver of property losses in the United States and a critical peril for the insurance industry on a global scale.
 Despite the growing scientific consensus around the potential impacts of global warming on North Atlantic hurricanes, the implications for the insurance industry are still largely unquantified.
-We address this question by drawing on 70 years of historical hurricane data, including wind-, precipitation-, and storm surge-driven losses to the US property insurance industry, to compile a comprehensive event loss dataset for the historical baseline (1950-2022).
-We then condition this dataset to generate stochastic event sets for the 2- and 4-degree warming scenarios in accordance with the 2021 IPCC projections.
-By comparing historical and projected event sets, we find that global warming may increase both occurrence and aggregate annual losses by up to 25%.
-The loss scenarios with return periods of 100 and 50 years in the historical baseline may therefore be exceeded on average every 80 and 40 years, respectively, in a warmer climate.
-Furthermore, the fraction of aggregate annual losses caused by major hurricanes is projected to increase significantly at low return periods, from approximately 10% in the historical baseline to 60% in the climate change scenarios.
-The average annual insurance loss attributable to US hurricanes may increase by 12% to 16%, owing to the projected increase in hurricane intensity and storm-induced precipitation.
-These results provide us with a more concrete base to assess the relevance of global warming in relation to other important insurance loss drivers, such as economic inflation, social inflation, and exposure growth.
+We address this question by drawing on 70 years of historical hurricane data, including wind-, precipitation-, and storm surge-driven losses to the US property insurance industry.
+We condition this historical dataset to generate stochastic event sets for the 2- and 4-degree warming scenarios in accordance with the 2021 IPCC projections.
+We find that global warming may increase insured losses by up to 25%, with greater impacts at lower return periods than in the tail.
+The 100-year loss scenario in the historical baseline may be exceeded on average every 80 years in a warmer climate.
+Furthermore, the average annual insurance loss may increase by 12% to 16%, with the largest relative increase attributable to precipitation-induced losses.
+These results provide us with a concrete base to assess the relevance of global warming in relation to other important insurance loss drivers, such as economic inflation, litigation, and exposure growth.